 You will love this original recipe for these soft Italian bakery-style amaretti cookies!
 The perfect recipe for leftover egg whites from Italian Pastry Cream (Crema Pasticcera) or Italian Pastry Cream (Crema Pasticcera).

 The outside of the cookies stays a slightly crunchy crust from the sugar meringue crust.
-The inside is deliciously soft and tender, an almost chewy cookie, with a sweet almond flavor.
+The inside is deliciously soft and tender, yielding to chewy cookies, with a sweet almond flavor.
 Bonus: they are naturally gluten-free!
+You will love these traditional Italian cookies.
+Make them during the holiday season and serve with a cup of tea.

 Simple Ingredients